Understanding Contingent Status in Real Estate

 What does contingent mean when buying a house?
-Find out what contingent means in real estate and the difference between contingent vs. pending.
+Learn what contingent means in real estate, how it differs from pending, and whether you can still make an offer.

-You may have encountered various sales statuses online, including contingent real estate listings, when searching for a home for sale.
-Beyond just "for sale" and "closed," you may have also seen other sales statuses such as "pending" or "contingent."
+When searching to buy a home, you may have encountered various sales statuses online, including contingent real estate listings.
+Beyond "for sale" and "closed," you may have also seen other sales statuses such as "pending" or "contingent."

 These phrases indicate where the home is in the sales process.
 Understanding the differences between these statuses can help you identify properties that may still be available for purchase.
 It will help you better understand how to move forward if you're interested in putting in an offer on any of them.